HomeTop HeadlinesFamed Radio Host Dies at 81

 “He liked people and rarely judged them.
 Although he loved his writing, he always said that radio presenting was the best job he had ever had.
 Few things riled David, but a misplaced comma certainly did,” said Jill Arscott.
 His colleagues also lauded his humor, his generosity to budding journalists, and his knack for making any subject appealing to his listeners.

-Post his tenure at the BBC in 1991, Arscott founded Pomegranate Press, a publishing house focusing on Sussex-themed books, and worked in media training with Curtin and Co.
+After his tenure at the BBC in 1991, Arscott founded Pomegranate Press, a publishing house focusing on Sussex-themed books, and worked in media training with Curtin and Co.
 His publishing house produced a variety of works, from historical records to light-hearted perspectives on English life, children’s books, poetry, and guides.

 Arscott, a graduate of Hertford College, Oxford, where he studied English Literature, settled in Lewes in 1988.
 He authored over 40 books about Sussex, with his last work focusing on Sussex poet Hilaire Belloc.
 His books were more than historical accounts; they celebrated the unique tales and characters of Sussex, including local folklore and notable residents.
 He was also an active participant in local U3A branch events and often conducted workshops on writing and history in local schools.

-Arscott’s enthusiasm for historical records was well-known, as his wife fondly remembered his laughter at entries such as “Buried Thomas Winfield, that unfortunate fornicator” and the baptism record of a daughter of “Elizabeth Rogers, a very noted strumpet of this parish.”
+Arscott’s enthusiasm for historical records was well-known, as his wife fondly remembered his laughter at entries such as “Buried Thomas Winfield, that unfortunate fornicator,” and the baptism record of a daughter of “Elizabeth Rogers, a very noted strumpet of this parish.”
 This showcases Arscott’s fondness for discovering the charming and unusual aspects of Sussex’s past.

 Arscott played a significant role in the Lewes community, building and maintaining a garden near the old Railway Inn on the corner of Friars’ Walk, which he affectionately referred to as their “forever home.”
 He lived in several houses around Lewes, each contributing to his bond with the town.
 Moreover, he was an active advocate for local conservation efforts, backing initiatives to protect Lewes’ historical sites and green spaces.